All garages are part of EuroGarage, the international garage programme which boasts over 6500 garages in 20 countries across 2 continents.

 AutoCare garages also offer experienced and fully trained and qualified technicians to work on your vehicle.

 All AutoCare technicians are regularly trained with IMI accreditation on all courses, so they are experts in taking care of all makes of vehicles.
-We have over 50 training courses that AutoCare garage technicians benefit from, and they actively keep up with the latest technology, including hybrid, start stop and diagnostics to name but a few.
+We have over 76 training courses that AutoCare garage technicians benefit from, covering the very latest technology, including Electric & Plug-in Electric Vehicles (EV/PHEV), start stop and diagnostics to name but a few.

-Any work carried out on your car will only be done using first class quality parts and lubricants — this is because all of our garages follow a strict code of conduct, whereby they only use original equipment or matching quality parts.
-Get your car services at an AutoCare garage without invalidating your warranty.
+Any work carried out on your car will only be done using original equipment or match quality parts and lubricants.
+All our garages adhere to a strict code of conduct that meets Block Exemption Regulations (BER), meaning that you can have all work carried out by an AutoCare garage without invalidating your manufacturer’s warranty.